-With a pre-VAT price of less than £14,000, it heavily plays the value card, and is the cheapest four-wheel-drive double-cab pick-up on sale today.
+With a pre-VAT price of less than £14,000 for the entry-level Steed S, it heavily plays the value card, and is the cheapest four-wheel-drive double-cab pick-up on sale today.

-Rivals generally offer just two-wheel-drive and a single-cab for the same money, together with meagre equipment.
-Instead, the Steed S features leather upholstery, Bluetooth connectivity, alloy wheels, air conditioning and heated front seats, while £2k extra buys you the SE, which includes a hardtop, load liner, chrome side bars and parking sensors.
+Rivals generally offer just two-wheel drive and a single-cab for the same money, together with meagre equipment.
+Instead, the Steed S features leather upholstery, heated front seats, alloy wheels, USB connectivity and air conditioning, while £2000 extra buys you the SE, which includes a hardtop, load liner, chrome side bars and parking sensors.

-We weren’t able to test it either partially or fully laden, so couldn’t judge its suspension when under load, but drove it extensively off-road, which it did with ease.
-On-road it feels surefooted and planted, whether in two or all-wheel-drive mode.
-Steering feel is generally well judged, if a little weighty, and it’s easy to place on the road thanks to decent visibility all around the vehicle.
+We weren’t able to test it either partially or fully laden, so couldn’t judge its suspension when under load, but drove it extensively off-road, which it did - as most four-wheel drives of its type do - with ease.

-Inside, the plastics are hard, but durable, and feel up to the abuse that a pick-up is normally subjected to.
-The driving position is comfortable, though just rake adjustment to the steering, rather than reach, and there is a decent amount of headroom both front and rear.
+Inside, the plastics are hard and everything feels built down to a cost - and it's questionable as to whether it and the rest of the Steed would endure regular hard use.
+The driving position is just about tolerable, even though there's just rake adjustment to the steering, and there is a decent amount of headroom both front and rear.

 The controls are logically arranged, though some, like the audio and ventilation controls, would be better mounted higher up to avoid prolonged moments with your eyes averted from the road.
 The speedometer markings appear cluttered too, making it hard to read the all-important 30 and 70mph speeds at a glance.

-No-one is going to buy a pick-up for its driving experience, instead out of a need for a utility vehicle.
-Thanks to a keen price tag, the Great Wall Steed makes a good case for itself for those on a budget and wanting decent equipment levels.
+No-one is going to buy a pick-up for its driving experience, instead it will usually be bought out of a need for a utility vehicle.
+With its keen price tag there is some merit to the Great Wall Steed if you're on a strict budget, need something brand new and want decent equipment levels.